 The “exercise paradox” describes the conflicting urge within modern society to go to the gym, work out, and be more healthy, while simultaneously avoiding engaging in those very activities.

 A new study published in the journal Neuropsychologia examines this paradox and what role our brains may play in maintaining it.

 The American Heart Association (AHA) state that we only need 150 minutes of moderate exercise or 75 minutes of vigorous exercise each week to improve health.

-However, in June, National Health Statistics Reports revealed that 77 percent of Americans are still not meeting even this weekly exercise requirement.
+However, in June, National Health Statistics Reports revealed that

 In an attempt to answer the question of why we stubbornly avoid exercise despite knowing that it is essential for our health, Matthieu Boisgontier — a postdoctoral researcher at the University of British Columbia’s Brain Behaviour Lab — recruited 29 young people to take part in a study.